prokischlab/GENOMITexplorer/README.md

 **1) Information on the <a href="https://prokischlab.github.io/GENOMITexplorer/#Scripts_variant_information_study_variants.html" target="_blank">variant-level</a> for all “pathogenic” and “likely pathogenic” variants reported in the study.**

-Variants are listed with their respective predicted function, heteroplasmy level (for mitochondrial DNA variants), allele frequency (according to gnomAD), CADD score, SIFT score, ACMG classification, functional evidence, and phenotype SS score.
+Variants are listed with their respective predicted function, heteroplasmy level (for mitochondrial DNA variants), allele frequency (according to gnomAD), CADD score, SIFT score, ACMG classification, functional evidence, and phenotype semantic similarity score.

 **2) Information on HPO-gene associations, on the <a href="https://prokischlab.github.io/GENOMITexplorer/#Scripts_HPO_associations_patient_level.html" target="_blank">patient-level</a> and <a href="https://prokischlab.github.io/GENOMITexplorer/#Scripts_HPO_associations_gene_level.html" target="_blank">gene-level</a>.**